crummie5/blog/content/freshycalls.md

 {{ figure(name="fig2.png", caption="Cylance's hook in ntdll.dll.") }}

-If we checked NtReadVirtualMemory with Cylance installed, we would notice that our syscall number is nowhere (fuck).
+If we checked `NtReadVirtualMemory` with Cylance installed, we would notice that our syscall number is nowhere (fuck).
 On the other hand, the last of the methods was supposed to be worser than the one we used, so we gave it up and continued investigating.

 Few weeks later we noticed a really interesting relationship between the address of the stub and its corresponding syscall number.
 The stub with the lowest memory in Windows 10 1909 is NtAccessCheck and if we check the associated syscall number... it is 0! the lowest syscall number!
 If we check the second with the lowest memory - NtWorkerFactoryWorkerReady - it is 1!
 The second lowest syscall number!

 What's going on here?
 We are not really sure, but we think the reason might be that as the syscall number is used to calculate the offset towards the real system service, it somehow needs this relationship to work.

-1. We don't read ntdll from disk
+1. We don't read ntdll.dll from disk
-2. We don't map a second ntdll to the process
+2. We don't map a second ntdll.dll to the process
-3. We don't read the already loaded ntdll
+3. We don't read the already loaded ntdll.dll

 So... do we have superpowers now?